reason-healthcare/reason-framework/packages/cpg-execution/documentaiton/questionnaire.md

       - Use pattern[x] or fixed[x]
       - Use defaultValue[x] if the element does not have pattern[x] or fixed[x]
       - Otherwise use featureExpression (if available)
-    - QuestionnaireItem.answerOption => expanded value set binding <!-- how should example binding be handled? open choice? -->
+    - QuestionnaireItem.answerOption => expanded value set binding <!-- How should example binding be handled? open choice? -->
-- Ideally, the snapshot element will be used as a fallback for properties missing on differential elements and feature expression resources.
+- Ideally, the snapshot element will be used as a fallback for properties missing on differential elements and feature expression resources. <!-- How should properties like "type" be handled, where the snapshot element definition may include multiple types -->

 ### Use with definition based extraction ($extract)

-- If the featureExpression extension is present, the questionnaire-itemExtractionContext extension should be added to the top level item group.
-- During extract, if the QuestionnaireResponse contains a value for the definition, the case feature will be
+When extracted, if the QuestionnaireResponse supplies a value for the case feature, the feature will be
-  1. Updated if the feature expression was asserted, or
+1. Updated if the feature expression was asserted; Or
 2. Created if
     a.
-The feature was inferred, or
+The feature was inferred; Or
     b.
 The feature expression returned null

 See [SDC Definition Based Extraction](https://hl7.org/fhir/uv/sdc/extraction.html#definition-based-extraction)